eszeto001/webcam-ssd-osx-demo/README.md

 # webcam-ssd-osx-demo

-This demonstrate a Single Shot Detector with a Mac webcam.
+This demonstrate a Single Shot Detector with a iMac webcam.

 ## Installation